BIMit/ModelAPI/doc/repository-services-01/model_service_delete.md

 element | explanation
 --------|-----------|
-*path-to-service*	|URL pointing to an instance of eeEmbedded Repository Services|
+*path-to-service*	|URL pointing to an instance of 7FP Repository Services|
 *version*	|States version of the API to use, allowing multiple versions of API for upgrading.
 *project_id*	|Identifies which project to look for model in *domain_id*	|Identifies which assiged domain to check for model